Frequently Asked Questions

 The program provides academic tutors and cognitive skills counselors to those students in need of them at no cost to the student.

 Are classes taken with medical students?

-Although our students do not take classes with the medical students, some of the basic science curriculum is taught by the medical school faculty.
-Additionally, students participate in interprofessional education groups that include many other healthcare professional students including medical students, nursing students and other health-related profession students.
+Students participate in interprofessional education groups that include many other healthcare professional students including medical students, nursing students and other health profession students.

 Do I do a thesis for this Master's degree?